-Picking the right outfit for your headshot session can make or break the photo.
+Picking what to wear for your headshot session can make or break the photo.
 In this post, we’ll review some general advice for headshot attire, as well as some specific items to consider for your outfits, depending upon your occupation.
 Let’s dive into these tips.

 If you are in a creative profession, you want your personality to shine through.
-So you have a little bit more wiggle room than other professions when it comes to headshots.
+So you have a little more wiggle room than other professions for headshots.
 But you don’t want to push the envelope so far that no one takes you seriously.

 You can even have a little more fun with your accessories.
 Just like with colors, don’t go too far and take the focus off of your face.
 But you don’t need to stick with such simple earrings and necklaces.